SwiftGen/SwiftGen/README.md

 If you're using CocoaPods, you can simply add `pod 'SwiftGen'` to your `Podfile`.

-This will download the `SwiftGen` binaries and dependencies in `Pods/` during your next `pod install` execution.
+This will download the `SwiftGen` binaries and dependencies in `Pods/SwiftGen/bin/swiftgen` during your next `pod install` execution.

+> 💡 _Don't forget to run `pod repo update` before your `pod install` if you haven't done it in a long time, to be sure to get the latest version of SwiftGen._

 Given that you can specify an exact version for `SwiftGen` in your `Podfile`, this allows you to ensure **all coworkers will use the same version of SwiftGen for this project**.